expectingtofly/LMS_BBC_Sounds_Plugin/README.md

 7. Categories Browsing
 8. Subscribing and Bookmarking from within the plugin

-Add the plugin to your SMS from the following repo (add it as an additional repostiories on your plugin settings)

-  For the stable version :  http://plugins.expectingtofly.co.uk/stablerepo.xml

-  For the latest beta version : http://plugins.expectingtofly.co.uk/betarepo.xml
+The plugin is available to be installed from "3rd Party Plugins" of your LMS installation.

-  Requires the BBC Iplayer Plugin to also be installed.
+<strong>Requires the BBC Iplayer Plugin to also be installed.</strong>